Feastio

 Outside Saint-Emilion, one of the best Fort Worth restaurants

-Outside Saint-Emilion Restaurant
+Outside Saint-Émilion Restaurant

-We begin with Saint-Emilion, a French restaurant named after a small medieval town in southwestern France, 30 miles east of Bordeaux.
+Saint-Émilion is a French restaurant named after a small medieval town in southwestern France, 30 miles east of Bordeaux.

-In Fort Worth, a few blocks north of the Cultural District, Saint-Emilion Restaurant has served classic French food by chef Pascal Paviani since 1985.
+In Fort Worth, a few blocks north of the Cultural District, Saint-Émilion Restaurant, owned by chef Pascal Paviani, has served classic French food since 1985.
+Housed in a cute, ivy-covered brick cottage, the restaurant instantly transports you to the French countryside.

 Filet au poivre with peppercorn-cognac sauce at Saint-Emilion Restaurant